tutanck/smallapi-js/README.md

 ## API

-Here is the list of cloud functions generated when you create a model {Model} on the smallapi platform:
+Here is the list of cloud functions generated when you create a model called {Model} on the smallapi platform:

 #### count{Model}(query): number